scala/docs.scala-lang/contribute/hacker-guide.md

 the changes you plan on making.
 Use a prefix that describes the nature of your change.
 There are essentially two kinds of changes: bug fixes and new features.

-* For bug fixes, use `issue/NNNN` or `ticket/NNNN` for bug NNNN from the [Scala issue tracker](https://issues.scala-lang.org/).
+* For bug fixes, use `issue/NNNN` or `ticket/NNNN` for bug NNNN from the [Scala bug tracker](https://github.com/scala/bug).
 * For new feature use `topic/XXX` for feature XXX.
 Use feature names that make sense in the context of the whole Scala project and not just to you personally.
 For example, if you work on diagrams in Scaladoc, use `topic/scaladoc-diagrams` instead of just `topic/diagrams` would be a good branch name.

-Since in our example, we're going to fix an existing bug [SI-6725](https://issues.scala-lang.org/browse/SI-6725), we'll create a branch named `ticket/6725`.
+Since in our example, we're going to fix an existing bug [6725](https://github.com/scala/bug/issues/6725), we'll create a branch named `ticket/6725`.

     16:39 ~/Projects/scala (master)$ git checkout -b ticket/6725
     Switched to a new branch 'ticket/6725'